pwv-vc/pwv-com/src/content/posts/post-why-dt-invests.md

 ---
 title: 'From Riff to Rooftop: Why I Invest at PWV'
-description: 'Inspired by the Get Back documentary—why investing means being truly invested: giving founders space to create, stepping in at the right moments, and building alongside people who turn ideas into lasting products.'
+description: 'Inspired by the Get Back documentary: why investing means being truly invested: giving founders space to create, stepping in at the right moments, and building alongside people who turn ideas into lasting products.'
 pubDate: '2025-11-24'
 updatedDate: '2025-11-24'
 tags: ['PWV', 'Investing', 'Startups', 'Venture Capital']